“Thing is, I don’t know if you actually know me.”

 At what point does friendship transition from the superficial to meaningful?
 At what point can I say that someone truly knows me in every single sense?
 Maybe I’ll never be able to.
 The friend at the other end of my phone call knows some of my deepest secrets and most hidden emotions.
 They’ve witnessed years of my ups and downs, including some of my highest and lowest points.
 I can’t deny, nor do I want to deny, that they know me better than most of the other people in my life.
 But it’s important to remember that they still don’t know me completely, and they probably never will.

 I may think this is only because I’m a proud philosophy major, but I truly do believe the only person who knows you best is you.
-You are the only person who can truly explain the reasoning behind your behaviour and emotions, though sometimes those are still going to be unclear to you.
+You are the only person who can truly explain the reasoning behind your behavior and emotions, though sometimes those are still going to be unclear to you.
 You are the only person who knows your thoughts, passions, and ambitions, and fears.
 Other people learn those things through time spent with you and through what you choose to tell them.
-I have to remember that my friends only know so much about me because of what I tell them or how many experiences we’ve had together, not because they have an all access card to my mind.
+I have to remember that my friends only know so much about me because of what I tell them or how many experiences we’ve had together, not because they have an all-access card to my mind.
 So, I can’t expect my friend to know in every instance what my true emotions are.
 In these cases I just have to say what I’m feeling; if they don’t believe what I’m saying, then I can only rely on more experiences together to help them get to know me better.